How Long Does It Take To Learn A New Job?

 Hands-on experience - How Long Does It Take To Learn A New Job

-Hands-on experience can be a great way to learn.
-But it’s not the only way.
-For example, some people prefer to read about or research a subject before they jump in.
+Hands-on experience is a good way to learn, but some people prefer to read or research first.

 6. Make A List Of Resources: